 Aim for a maximum of two pages, but if you can keep your press release to one page, all the better.
-Busy editors/journalists don't have the time (or inclination) to work their way through page after page of information.
+Busy editors/journalists don't have the time (or inclination) to work their way through page after page of information for PR.
 Keep your language simple, concise and to the point - avoid jargon at all costs.

 2. Use attention-grabbing headlines

 Not only should your 'header' sum up the story, it should also engage and command interest, otherwise your release could get ignored or binned.
 Don't try to be overly cryptic or 'amusing' in your headline - it can backfire.

 3. Include a release date

 You need a date otherwise a journalist/editor will have no idea how old or new the story is.
 If, for any reason, you don't want your news revealed until a specific time, include an 'embargoed until' date.
 Journalists are usually happy to observe embargoes.

 4. Convey the key facts in your first paragraph

 Use 100 words maximum to explain who you are, what you're announcing, where it is taking place, when it's happening, possibly why and how.
 Answering each of these questions enables you to communicate the story's key facts.
 Treat this part as you would your elevator pitch.